In this article

-The simplest answer is “no.” However, the official research is mixed.
-You shouldn’t panic if you accidentally consume a small amount of alcohol during pregnancy.
-However, the safest thing to do is abstain and let your doctor know immediately if you drank before or after learning you were pregnant.
+The simplest answer is “no.” You shouldn’t panic if you happen to consume a small amount of alcohol during pregnancy.

-Like all humans, a developing baby’s reaction to alcohol exposure varies from person to person, but this is entirely unpredictable.
+Like all humans, a developing baby’s reaction to alcohol exposure varies from person to person.

-There is not a great deal of research regarding drinking while pregnant because a controlled study requiring pregnant women to drink would be unethical.
-Women are asked to self-report alcohol consumption during pregnancy, but that data is unreliable.
+There is not much research regarding drinking while pregnant because a controlled study requiring pregnant women to drink would be unethical.
+Most studies are thus based on self-reported data, which tends to be unreliable.

-One study looked at more than 5500 pregnant women who reported drinking various amounts of alcohol early in their pregnancies.
-The study found minimal links between alcohol consumption during early pregnancy and development issues, but researchers only looked at short-term outcomes.
+One study looked at more than 5,500 pregnant women who reported drinking various amounts of alcohol early in their pregnancies.

 Other similar studies have produced the opposite results and showed that even occasional consumption of small amounts of alcohol increased the risk of complications, including miscarriage and low birth weight.

-Regardless of the mixed results of various studies, the CDC and other health officials recommend pregnant women abstain from drinking alcohol at any point during pregnancy and that women who could potentially become pregnant (sexually active without birth control) also abstain.
+Regardless of the inconclusive research, the CDC and other health officials recommend pregnant women abstain from drinking alcohol at any point during pregnancy.

 If you are pregnant and struggling to abstain from alcohol, you should speak to your doctor as soon as possible.
 He or she will explain your options for treatment and help you understand the risks you are imposing on your baby.

-Your doctor also might be able to administer tests to help you determine if your drinking has affected your baby’s development yet.
+Your doctor can help you determine if your drinking has affected your baby’s development yet.

-If you have reason to believe your alcohol consumption has affected your baby and there is a risk he or she will be born with FASD, speak to your doctor about the resources available to help you care for your child.
+If you have reason to believe your alcohol consumption has affected your baby, speak to your doctor immediately.

 There are many treatment options available for alcohol abuse and addiction, including: